Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Mesh Networking

-The core of the Velop system is its mesh networking capability.
-Each node in the Velop system communicates with other nodes to form a single, cohesive network.
-Unlike traditional range extenders, which create separate networks and can reduce bandwidth, Velop nodes operate on the same network, maintaining consistent speeds and seamless transitions as devices move throughout the coverage area.
+Mesh networking is the foundation of the Velop system.
+The communication between each node in the Velop system with all the other nodes is what forms a single, integrated network.
+Contrary to the case of regular range extenders, which set up different networks and can sometimes lead to loss of bandwidth, Velop nodes operate on the same network and thus, allow for consistent speeds and seamless transitions even as devices move across the coverage area.

 2. Tri-Band Technology